Updated NXT Takeover: Vengeance Day Card | 411MANIA

 * NXT Women’s Championship Match: Io Shirai vs. Mercedes Martinez vs. Toni Storm

-* Women’s Dusty Rhodes Tag Classic Finals: Dakota Kai & Raquel Gonzalez vs. Candice LeRae & Indi Hartwell OR Shotzi Blackheart & Ember Moon
+* Women’s Dusty Rhodes Tag Classic Finals: Dakota Kai & Raquel Gonzalez vs. Shotzi Blackheart & Ember Moon

-* Men’s Dusty Rhodes Tag Classic Finals: MSK OR Legado Del Fantasma vs. Grizzled Young Veterans OR Tomasso Ciampa & Timothy Thatcher
+* Men’s Dusty Rhodes Tag Classic Finals: MSK vs. Grizzled Young Veterans

 More Trending Stories